Amalaseeli/multinational-retail-data-centralisation974/Readme.md

 ### Milestone 2
 ### Create the database schema
-In this task devlop the star-based schema of the database and convert the column in to the correct data types.Create the primary key and foreign key constraint.
+In this task devlop the star-based schema of the database and convert the column in to the correct data types.Create the primary key and foreign key constraint.Here the fact table is orders_table.

 ### Milestone 3
 ### Querying the data